umagol/umagol/README.md

 </a>
 <br />

-## I'm a Brother, Developer, and part time Teacher!
+## I'm a Web Developer and Freelancer !

 - 🔭 I’m currently working on PHP, Asp.Net and Java projects
 - 🌱 I’m currently learning Data Science